-The 10-day bootcamp exposes students to fundamental AI concepts, and helps students build a mentor-led socially impactful AI project.
+The program exposes students to fundamental AI concepts, and helps them build a mentor-led socially impactful AI project.

 Meet the team that created the program here